A Third Of the Planet's Population Is Exposed To Deadly Heatwaves

 Heatwaves are a thing.
 They can be very dramatic.

-Some alternate sources (Score:2)
+Some alternate sources (Score:3)

 Abstract of the original article: https://www.nature.com/nclimat... [nature.com]